phoenixkonsole/transcendencej/README.md

 ### Welcome to transcendencej

-The transcendencej library is a Java implementation of the PIVX protocol, which allows it to maintain a wallet and send/receive transactions without needing a local copy of PIVX Core.
+The transcendencej library is a Java implementation of the Transcendence protocol, which allows it to maintain a wallet and send/receive transactions without needing a local copy of Transcendence Core.
 It comes with full documentation and some example apps showing how to use it.

 ### Technologies